RaymondChoi54/webcamMouse/deliverables/iteration-02.review.md

 The webcam software still requires calibration on the current code it has.
 It has trouble detecting people with long hair covering their faces and is rather slow at moving the cursor around the screen.

+Voice input is a function we will be trying to implement in the future for chrome extension.

+Installation of webcam software and the chrome extension will be combined for easier user experience.
 ***State what hasn't been completed

 ## Meeting Highlights